-Go down to the harbour and take a boat trip out to sea.
+Go down to the harbor and take a boat trip out to sea.

 Sète makes an excellent base for day trips.
-At the western end of the Bassin de Thau, Agde is a delightful coastal town which began as Phoenician town, trading with the Levant.
+At the western end of the Bassin de Thau, Agde is a delightful coastal town that began as a Phoenician town, trading with the Levant.

 To the south of Mont St-Loup, Cap d’Agde is one of the most successful, and largest, naturist resorts in France.

 A little further afield to the east, Nimes is one of the great Roman cities of the south of France.

 Aigues-Mortes is on the edge of the Camargue.
 Called the city of dead waters, it's an evocative place, built on a strict grid pattern.
 The city has good hotels, many of them by the defensive ramparts.

 Go down to the French border with Spain and visit the beautiful, and underrated Cote Vermeille.

 Where to Stay